hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ## Lesson 2 > 15.
 [Practice Problems: Dealing with Context Loss](https://launchschool.com/lessons/1eaf5e37/assignments/408c20c3)

 ### 15.1 The code below should output "Christopher Turk is a Surgeon".
 Without running the code, what will it output?
-If there is a difference between the actual and desired output, explain the difference:
+If there is a difference between the actual and desired output, explain the difference

 ```js
 let turk = {